csc-training/csc-env-eff/_slides/10_singularity.md

   - A single-command installation from existing image
   - More portable since all dependencies are included
 - Limited root privileges inside the container if the build system supports it
-  - Package managers (yum, apt, etc.) can be utilized even when not available on the target system.
+  - Package managers (yum, apt, etc.) can be utilized even when not available on the target system
   - Some containers need full root access in to build

 # Benefits of containers: Environment isolation